TolgaTatli/Moon/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

 Not currently supported;

-- Fonts (Bitmap or Local) *Use google webfonts for now (add what fonts you need in app.ts)
+- Local fonts *Use google webfonts (add what fonts you need in app.ts) or Bitmap Fonts for now
-  - Bitmap font will actually get recognized as an atlas at the moment, this will not load properly

 ## Change the game size and generate a template background